Marrahs/Nasa_Asteroids_Dataset/README.md

 ## Key Questions Explored
 - How many asteroids are classified as hazardous?
-- What is the average distance of near earth object?
+- What is the average relative velocity of an asteroid?
-- What is the average relative velocity of an Asteroid?
+- What is the average Est Diameter of an Asteroid?
 - Is there any relation between estimated diameter and an asteroid being hazardous?
 - Does the relative velocity km per hr decreases with the increase in estimated diameter?
 - What are the top ten potentially dangerous asteroids?